arhat-dev/arhat/cicd/scripts/wasm/README.md

     ```

 5. Open your browser and navigate to [`http://localhost:8080/`](http://localhost:8080/) and you will find the log output on the web page

+## Note for wasi

+Currently go support for wasi is still in progress happening in [this fork](https://github.com/neelance/go/tree/wasi), you need to install that go toolchain from source and compile `arhat` with `GO=/path/to/go-wasi make arhat.wasi.wasm`